 David’s clinical approach is broad, drawing from a wide range of clinical theories and approaches.
 He is guided by a high regard for clients’ thoughts, feelings, values, experiences, history, and intuitions, and is a good listener with a fairly interactive style.
 He is highly optimistic that clients can create greater clarity, peace, and joy through involvement in the process of psychotherapy.

-The fee for a fifty-five minute psychotherapy session is $160; however, there is a discount of about 10% (to $145) if a client pays in cash at the time of the session.
+The fee for a fifty-five minute psychotherapy session is $165; however, there is a discount to $150 if a client pays in cash at the time of the session.
 If you are interested in becoming involved in psychotherapy and cannot manage the fee, it may be possible to negotiate a lower fees, less frequent sessions, and payment plans.
 If you are interested in becoming involved in psychotherapy and cannot manage the fee, there are several available options: 1) Bi-weekly instead of weekly sessions, 2) payment plans, 3) establishing a specific Psychotherapy Contract, and 4) it may be possible to negotiate a lower fee, depending on availability.
 David can give you a statement you can submit to your insurance carrier for possible out-of-network reimbursement.

 By signing below, you are acknowledging you are aware and agree that MISSED APPOINTMENTS THAT HAVE NOT BEEN CANCELLED ARE BILLED FOR THE AGREED ON AMOUNT OF THE SESSION.
 If missing a scheduled appointment is necessary, 24 hours notice should be given.
 Late cancellations may be charged one half of the agreed on psychotherapy fee, but not less than $25.